lxsllvn/spruceGBS/07_site_discovery/README.md

 1. `split_reference.sh`: Divides `picea_newref_target_regions.bed` into 23 subsets, extracts and indexes their FASTA records, and prepares their corresponding ANGSD site and region files.
 There’s nothing special about 23; based on trial runs before running out of memory, ANGSD could analyze ~5,000 scaffolds (+/- 15%) and 300 samples using ~36 Gb of memory, which is convenient for our cluster.

-2. `domain_site_discovery.sh`: Runs ANGSD using the quality filters identified in the parameter sweep (`-minQ 20 -minMapQ 50 -C 100 -baq 0`) and finds sites with <60% missing data.
+2. `site_discovery.sh`: Runs ANGSD using the quality filters identified in the parameter sweep (`-minQ 20 -minMapQ 50 -C 100 -baq 0`) and finds sites with <60% missing data.
 The missing data cutoff is somewhat arbitrary; the goal is simply to make the reference small enough for analysis while leaving some leeway to optimize sample vs. site-level missing data.

 3. `prepare_angsd_ref.sh`: Merges the passing sites and produces a single indexed FASTA and ANGSD site and region file.